practical-scientific-computing/practical-scientific-computing.github.io/mathematica/01-Basics.md

 ## List Manipulations

+As we stated, curly brackets denote lists.

 ```
 list = {w, x, y, z}
 list2 = {a, b, c, d}
 ```

-Take an *element* of the list
+Two square brackets take only the specified element of the list:

 ```
 list[[2]]
 ```

+Lists in *Mathematica* are much like vectors; nested lists (i.e. lists of lists) represent matrices.

-Multiply a list by a constant
+Multiplication by a constant is pretty straightforward:

 ```
 2 list
 ```

-take the dot product of two lists
+You can take the dot product of two lists:

 ```
 list.list2
 ```

-remove a piece of the list with **Drop** or select a specific part of a list with **Take**
+It's sometimes useful to remove a piece of the list with `Drop` or select a specific part of a list with `Take`:

 ```
 Drop[list, 1]